annasmoths/annas-moths-f3a71/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

       relativeUrl: true
 template: post
 excerpt: >-
-  Best night of 2021  so far with 16 moths of 4 species, Hebrew Characters, Common Quakers Mottled Grey
+  Best night of 2021  so far with 16 moths of 4 species, Hebrew Character, Common Quakers Mottled Grey
 date: '2021-03-20'
 subtitle: Best night of 2021  so far with 16 moths of 4 species